channeng/Gmailer/README.md

 #####4. any number of *args dictionaries following the format below:
 - Dictionaries, consisting of the following keywords:
-..1. table_title : string  (required - leave "" if none)
+  1. table_title : string  (required - leave "" if none)
-..2. table_link : url string  (required - leave "" if none)
+  2. table_link : url string  (required - leave "" if none)
-..3. generate_sn : Boolean  (required - True or False)
+  3. generate_sn : Boolean  (required - True or False)
-..4. generate_summary: integer (required -'Column number that you want to generate a summary of') ..5. table : List of lists (required - A 2-D array containing headers)
+  4. generate_summary: integer (required -'Column number that you want to generate a summary of')
+  5. table : List of lists (required - A 2-D array containing headers)
---- Each table must be a list of lists, where the first list element must contain the headers of the table
+    * Each table must be a list of lists, where the first list element must contain the headers of the table
---- Each list within the list must have the same number of elements
+    * Each list within the list must have the same number of elements
-Notes:
-- All urls within the table will automatically be converted into links, and displayed as "Link" -- Urls must begin with 'http://' or 'https://', followed by a domain/localhost/ip address
+    * All urls within the table will automatically be converted into links, and displayed as "Link"
+      * Urls must begin with 'http://' or 'https://', followed by a domain/localhost/ip address
-- Table will be generated in the same order as the list
+    * Table will be generated in the same order as the list

 5. Execute Gmailer